 Ceja Vineyards is one of a number of Latino family-owned wineries in the Napa Valley.
 Ceja Vineyards was founded by 1st generation Mexican American immigrants Pedro and Amelia Ceja and Pedro’s brother Armando and his wife Martha.
 Armando is their primary winemaker.
+Ceja in Spanish means eyebrow.
 The Ceja’s originally lived in small villages in the state of Jalisco, Mexico.
 Amelia was born in Las Flores and lived on a farm.
 She came to the USA when she was 12 with her family to California where they worked in the southern part of the state picking primarily lettuce and melons.
 And worked their way north through the central valley picking stone fruit into summer, eventually reaching the northern part of the state to work vineyards in Napa and Sonoma counties and settling in Napa Valley.
-Amelia met her future husband Pedro in 1967 when both children were age 12 – helping their family harvest grapes in what is now arguably Napa Valley’s most famous vineyard, To Kalon (the majority of which is owned by Robert Mondavi Winery/Constellation).
-At the time neither of them spoke English.
+Amelia met her future husband Pedro in 1967 when both children were age 12 – helping their family harvest grapes in what is now arguably Napa Valley’s most famous vineyard, To Kalon, the majority of which is owned by Robert Mondavi Winery/Constellation.
+This was only the 4th day that Amelia had been in Napa Valley.
 And Robert Mondavi Winery had only been open one year.
+At the time neither Amelia or Pedro spoke English; in the 1960s in Napa Valley there was a low percentage of bilingual students so they were first placed in special education classes.

 The family pooled resources in the early 1980s to initially buy 15 acres of land in the Carneros region; at the time of their purchase, Carneros was planted to far fewer vineyards than today.
 Their property used to grow plums and pears and later was used for pastureland for cows.
 In 1985 struggling to make payments based on extremely high interest rates, they were forced to try and sell the property.
 Ultimately, they were not able to find a buyer.